FAQs

 Approximately one-quarter of all the crashes on WY 22 in the project area over the past decade were wildlife-vehicle collisions (WVC).
 WYDOT is currently constructing four wildlife crossing structures, fencing, and jump outs within and adjacent to the WY 22 corridor as part of the Snake River Bridge project.
 WVC improvements proposed as part of the WY 22 project would tie in with improvements under construction as part of the Snake River Bridge project, creating a comprehensive WVC mitigation system designed to substantially reduce the number of WVC.

 Wildlife fencing will be considered as part of this project.
-Refer to the previous question for more information.

-Yes – Based on WYDOT’s four-tiered safety rating system, WY 22 has the lowest or worst rating for critical crashes compared to similar roads statewide.
+Yes.
+Based on WYDOT’s four-tiered safety rating system, WY 22 has the lowest or worst rating for critical crashes compared to similar roads statewide.
 It also has a high number of wildlife-vehicle collisions (WVCs), particularly with large mammals.
 Alternatives will be developed and evaluated based on how well they address the purpose and need of the project.
 Identified safety needs include reducing crashes, improving reliable access for emergency response vehicles, improving resiliency of the road, and improving intersection safety.

 Previous studies have recommended widening WY 22 in some locations.
 This study will identify any potential right-of-way impacts that would result from the proposed project and identify measures to minimize those impacts.
 Unavoidable right-of-way acquisitions will be conducted in conformance with the Uniform Relocation Assistance and Real Property Acquisition Polices Act.